istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

      ![alt text](images/eap-ses-rep.png)

    - To log into the JBoss EAP Admin Console of a VMSS instance - open a web browser and go to *http://<PUBLIC_IP_AppGateway>:listener_port*.
-Enter the JBoss EAP username and password to login.
+Enter the JBoss EAP username and password to log in.
 The listener port should be the port of the listener which you have configured in routing rule associated with the particular RHEL VMSS instance.

      ![alt text](images/eap-admin-console.png)